-Orange creamsicle protein bites are a one bowl, no bake, no blender recipe, and a brightly flavored change of pace in snacking!
+Orange creamsicle bites are a one bowl, no bake, no blender recipe, and a brightly flavored change of pace in snacking!
 Oil free, gluten free, vegan

 recipe originally published September 17, 2017

 TABLE OF CONTENTS - Jump to any section: